1.0 Don't Stress!

 A Git repository is a "pile-of-files" in the ".git" directory at the root of the working checkout.
 There is a one-to-one correspondence between repositories and working checkouts.
 A power-loss or system crash in the middle of Git operation can damage or corrupt the Git repository.

 A Fossil repository consists of a single disk file.
 A single Fossil repository can serve multiple simultaneous working checkouts.
-A Fossil repository is an SQLite database, so it highly resistant to damage from a power-loss or system crash - incomplete transactions are simply rolled back after the system reboots.
+A Fossil repository is an SQLite database, so it is highly resistant to damage from a power-loss or system crash - incomplete transactions are simply rolled back after the system reboots.

 3.9 Audit Trail

 Git features the "rebase" command which can be used to change the sequence of check-ins in the repository.
 Rebase can be used to "clean up" a complex sequence of check-ins to make their intent easier for others to understand.
 This is important if you view the history of a project as part of the documentation for the project.